In House Training

 Safe Use of Compressed Gas cylinders

-This course is designed for anyone involved in the use, handling, storage or transportation of compressed gas cylinders and is an essential qualification for all managers, supervisors, inspectors and personnel who work with gases and oxygen-fuel welding/cutting equipment.
+This course is designed for anyone involved in the use, handling, storage or transportation of compressed gas cylinders and is an essential qualification for all managers, supervisors, inspectors and personel who work with gases and oxygen-fuel welding/cutting equipment.
 This intervention is also essential for those who help shape safety policy within their organisation.

 Safe Use of Angle Grinders